 weekly help from a specialist and/or monthly monitoring by a specialist, and daily support from a teacher aide to help with mobility and positioning or personal care (this is for students who have an extremely severe physical disability), or

-weekly help from a specialist, or monthly monitoring by a specialist with daily support by others to help with a severe disorder of language use and social communication (for example, for students who have profound autism).
+weekly help from a specialist, or monthly monitoring by a specialist with daily support by others to help with a severe disorder of language use and social communication (for example, for autistic students).

 has extremely delayed cognitive development and at age 5 their developmental level is similar to that of an infant around 12 months old – for example, they’re learning to wave bye-bye, to take turns at making sounds, to respond to their name, to imitate a simple action, to smile at a familiar person.